MONTESSORI AT HOME WITH YOUR 15 MONTH OLD – 18 MONTH OLD

 Learn more about Monti Kids and how they can help you find age-appropriate Montessori materials by clicking here!
-Use the promo code TODDLER30 to get $30 off your first order.
+Click here to get $60 off your first order.

 Here are just a few materials your 15-18 month old may be interested in:

 - Stacking Blocks

 - Wooden Balls on Pegs

 - Shape Sorter